 In accordance with Regulation 15(1) (b) of FIAML Regulations 2018, where a customer or beneficial owner becomes a foreign PEP during the course of an existing business relationship, as part of the EDD measures subsequently applied the financial institution shall obtain senior management approval to continue that relationship.
-The same requirement applies in cases when there is higher risk business relationship with a domestic PEP or an international organisation PEP.
+The same requirement applies in cases when there is a higher risk of business relationship with a domestic PEP or an international organisation PEP.